james-stevens/auto-skew-elle/api.md

 You can see this has reduced the amount of data that the server needs to return although, in this exmaple, not by a lot.

+NOTE: the joined data will always be retuned as keyed objects, keyed on the column that was used in the join.

-If you have restricted the number of rows to be returned using `limit` then only the rows that match ones that are actually returned will be added on.
+If you have restricted the number of rows to be returned using `limit` then only the rows that match ones that are actually returned will be added on, but `limit` & `skip` will not directly affect the joined data.

-NOTE: to show the data is joined data, not original table data, the object name is the column that was joined to.
+NOTE: to show the data is joined data, not original table data, the table object name is the column that was joined to.

-You will need to either look at the schema for the `trades` table, or simply hard code the relationship in order to match the rows.
+You will need to either look at the schema for the `trades` table, or simply hard code the relationship in order to match up the rows with the join data.
 The object name for the joined data will always be the same as the column it was joined on.

+# `DELETE /v1/data/[table]` - Delete Rows

+The `delete` method supports adding the modifiers `where` and `limit`, which both take the exact same syntax as the `GET`/`POST` above.

+# `PUT /v1/data/[table]` - Insert Rows

+The `put` method only supports the `set` modifier.
+For a `put` the type of the `set` data can either be an object, of a list of objects.